 The Old Man of Storr is the most recognizable landmark in Skye.
 I just drove around it and admired the unique rock formations, but there are hiking trails.
 The trails here are very busy and it’s a medium difficulty hike.

 Kilt Rock and Mealt Falls is another great spot to visit on Skye.
-This is more of a viewpoint, but you can walk around the area.
+This is more of a viewpoint, but you can do a short walk around the area.
 Mealt Falls is a beautiful, long waterfall that goes into the ocean.
 It’s very dramatic!

-One of the most dramatic castle I saw in Scotland is located right outside of Skye, Eilean Donan.
+One of the most dramatic castle I saw in Scotland is located right outside of Skye just before the Skye Bridge, Eilean Donan Castle.
 This 13th century castle is a very popular symbol of Scotland.
 It’s located on its own little island and has a beautiful long, curved bridge leading up to the entrance.

+Of course whisky distilleries are a must in Scotland.
 Many visitors to Skye check out Talisker Distillery, the oldest working distillery on the Isle of Skye.
-Tours are offered of the warehouse.
+Guided tours are offered of the warehouse.

 Some important things to note about Isle of Skye are the weather and the road conditions.
 Local drivers and huge tour buses will speed past you without slowing down on the tight, winding roads.
 Stay alert and drive with caution.
 Like the rest of Scotland, the weather in Skye is unpredictable.
 Something that really struck me was the wind, especially on the steep hikes near the ocean.
 Hike with care and pack a good windbreaker and you will be fine.